martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-05-17-applying-for-j1.markdown

 * **VISA Appointment** - Having completed the MRV fee payment, you can book your VISA appointment.
 The VISA appointment needs a biometric registration at a Visa Application Center, followed by an interview at a US Consulate.
 The biometrics are done on weekends as well, and cannot be done on the same day as the interview.
 There is generally a 15-20 day waiting period at the Mumbai US Consulate.
 Once the appointment is booked, an **appointment letter** is generated which contains the MRV fee receipt.

   I booked my appointments on 24th April.
 The earliest appointment I was getting was 12th May.
 I finally settled for a 14th May biometrics at 1:30PM and a 15th May appointment at 9:00AM.
-The 9:00AM slot is recommended for the interview, since the processing is generally completed on the same day by afternoon.
+The 9:00AM slot is recommended for the interview, since the processing is generally completed on the same day by afternoon. (in Mumbai)

+## Documents

+From 24th April to 14th May, I collected the documents that could be potentially needed for the biometrics / interview.
+In this section I'll list all these documents, along with a reason for carry it.
+I've added a *(Biometrics / Interview / Collection)* for all documents that were actually used in the whole process.
+The official checklist is given [here](https://j1visa.state.gov/participants/how-to-apply/interviews-documents/).

+* **Passport** *(Biometrics + Interview)* - Make sure the passport is valid for atleast 6 months after your intended travel.
+The passport is needed for both biometrics and interview.

+* **DS-2019** *(Interview)* - This should arrive by courier before your interview date.
+Make sure interviews are scheduled accordingly.
+This must be signed with the date and venue of the interview on the bottom of the front side.

+* **DS-7002** - I did not receive this since I was a *short-term scholar*.

+* **SEVIS I-901 Confirmation** *(Interview)* - While not asked for by the interview officer, I was asked to show this while queuing for the interview.

+* **DS-160 Confirmation** *(Biometrics)* - This is just two pages, not the entire DS-160 entries.
+It need not be a color printout.

+* **Appointment Letter** *(Biometrics + Collection)* - Make sure the barcode is clearly visible.
+Read the instructions given carefully.

+* **Alternate ID Proof (with Xerox)** *(Collection)* - This is needed to collect your passport.
+Use a government ID card, such as a Aadhar Card / PAN Card.

+* **Bank Statement / Income Tax Returns** - Make sure the statement reflects the personal funds value mentioned in the DS-2019.
+This document is a proof of personal funds, could be asked for the interview.

+* **Institute Offer Letter / DS-2019 information form** - This is a proof of the other information given on the DS-2019, including sponsor's funds.

+* **Bonafide Certificate, Transcripts, 10th/12th Marksheets and Pass Certificates, CV / Resume** - This is a proof of academic credentials, often asked for in the VISA needs additional processing.

+* **Air Tickets** - Proof of travel to the USA.

+* **Contract of Sublease** - Proof of stay in the USA.

+## Interview Preparation

+## Biometrics

+Finally, on the day of biometrics I had to visit the VFS Application Center. *Do not arrive more than 30 minutes before the appointment time*, they do not permit entry.
+The biometrics were pretty smooth, and only the **DS-160 Confirmation**, **Appointment Letter** and **Passport** was needed.
+It took me 10 minutes for the whole procedure, and I was out of the centre before 1:30PM, my scheduled appointment time!

+## Interview

+Unlike the biometrics, I recommend you to arrive earlier than your scheduled time, especially if you are in the first slot for the day.
+There is a huge queue for the interview, (roughly 400 people per slot), and it works on a first-come-first-serve basis.
+Several people managed to leave the Consulate before 9:00AM, while I had to wait for nearly 1 hour 30 minutes since I arrived at 8:45AM, and was behind in the queue.

+Only my **Passport** and **DS-2019** was needed, though I was told to keep my **SEVIS Confirmation** in hand at the venue.